clarkfitzg/sta141c-winter19/README.md

 2. Go in depth into the latest and greatest packages for manipulating data.
    Feel free to use them on assignments, unless otherwise stated.
-1. Comprehensive overview of machine learning.
+1. Comprehensive overview of machine learning, predictive analytics, or any particular sub field of statistics.
+3. Learn low level concepts that distributed applications build on, such as network sockets, MPI, etc.

-These are all worth learning, but it's not the goal of this class.
+These are all worth learning, but out of scope for this class.

 ## Syllabus